p5-shorten/WWW-Shorten-Yourls/README.md

 `$HOME/.yourls` or `_yourls` on Windows Systems.

-You may omit `USER` and `PASSWORD` in the constructor if you set them in the `.yourls` config file on separate lines using the syntax:
+You may omit `username` and `password` in the constructor if you set them in the `.yourls` config file on separate lines using the syntax:

     username=username